SunHaoOne/simple-algorithm-implementation/README.md

 - `sum` function using iteration (avoid the sum nums overflow)

 ## geometry
-- judge the relationships with a point and:
+- judge the relationships with a point and
     - line segments
     - straight line
     - triangle